rhollings/java-script/react&redux/README.md

  In React, you can pass props, or properties, to child components.
 Say you have an App component which renders a child component called Welcome which is a stateless functional component.

+# State less vs full
+The literal difference is that one has state, and the other doesn't.
+That means the stateful components are keeping track of changing data, while stateless components print out what is given to them via props, or they always render the same thing